 That being said I can see why this sort of story is not for everyone and this is one instance where the term ‘Trigger Warning’ actually does apply.
-The term to me at the very least feels over used even when used as a joke, but then again in this day and age of the SJWs it can be hard to tell when said warning is a joke or not.
-I have already made it clear that I am not a fan of SJWs and I am sure that by the end of this review they will have yet another reason not to be a fan of mine, I am past the point of caring what these kind of people think of my opinion.
-Ok rant over… for now I guess I have a review to write and for you to read.
+The term to me at the very least feels overused even when used as a joke, but then again in this day and age of the SJWs, it can be hard to tell when said warning is a joke or not.
+I have already made it clear that I am not a fan of SJWs and I am sure that by the end of this review they will have yet another reason not to be a fan of mine, I am past the point of caring what these kinds of people think of my opinion.
+Ok, rant over… for now I guess I have a review to write and for you to read.

 Sangwoo on the outside is perfect in the eyes of Yoon Bum.
 He is handsome, popular and even a hero to Bum at one point.
 However behind that handsome face and popular visage hides a monster that has learned to adapt to the ways of the world so he can hunt for what he wants, and he will get what he wants.

-To put it bluntly he is a socially well adjusted Psychopath, however don’t quote me on this one as I have never study psychology formally but have read up upon many subjects of psychology in my own time to improve my own writing with realistic character development.
+To put it bluntly he is a socially well-adjusted Psychopath, however, don’t quote me on this one as I have never studied psychology formally but have read up upon many subjects of psychology in my own time to improve my own writing with realistic character development.

 It becomes very clear with the actions between the two characters that Sangwoo has very little if any empathy for others even Bum.
 This detachment becomes even more obvious in scenes where he talks of loving a person in a sentence in which he ends with how he killed them.

 One of the more infamous scenes of torture in the manhwa shows just how disjointed from reality Sangwoo is and that is when he puts a rope around Bum’s neck, at first he shows joy and fascination from the moment but then something else happens.